-North Carolina’s 6th Congressional District includes Orange County, Durham County, and portions of western Wake County.
-The district includes more rural communities like Rougemont and Hillsborough, college towns like Chapel Hill, fast-growing metropolitan communities like Durham and Cary, and much of the Research Triangle region.
+North Carolina’s 4th Congressional District includes Orange County, Durham County, Person County, Granville County, Alamance County, and portions of Caswell County.
+The district includes more rural communities like Roxboro and Hillsborough, college towns like Chapel Hill, fast-growing metropolitan communities like Durham, and towns on the rebound like Burlington.
 Our district is full of innovators, educators, and families working together to build a brighter future.
-If you aren’t sure whether or not you live in the new 6th District, you can check by finding your house on the map on this page!
+If you aren’t sure whether or not you live in the new 4th District, you can check by finding your house on the map on this page!

 Dates To Remember